Last Updated on October 4, 2022

-Estimated reading time: 10 minutes
+Estimated reading time: 11 minutes

 By Dave G. Houser

 More than 100 such homes are open to the public in locations across the country.
-They’re museums of a sort, dedicated to memorializing and interpreting the lives and works of America’s greatest authors and poets.
+They’re also museums of a sort, dedicated to memorializing and interpreting the lives and works of America’s greatest authors and poets.

 Many of them are architectural and historical treasures in their own right, and dozens have been designated National Historic Landmarks.
 Spanning centuries and genres, here are seven homes that are most representative of America’s greatest wordsmiths.

 Ernest Hemingway Home & Museum, Key West, Florida

 It is one of the best known homes of famous writers.
-Step into the garden and you’ll likely cross paths with some of the 40 or so feral six-toed cats that reside on the mansion grounds.
+Step into the garden and you’ll likely cross paths with some of the 40 or so feral six-toed cats that still reside on the mansion grounds.
 They’re said to be descendants of the originals “Papa” Hemingway bred, believing they brought him good luck.

 Margaret Mitchell House, Atlanta, Georgia

 Another home of a famous writer is that of Margaret Mitchell.
-The Margaret Mitchell House in Atlanta, Georgia, was home to the Pulitzer Prize-winning novelist when she penned her runaway hit novel “Gone with the Wind.”
+The Mitchell House in Atlanta, Georgia, was home to the Pulitzer Prize-winning novelist when she penned her runaway hit novel “Gone with the Wind.”

 William Faulkner House, Oxford, Mississippi

-The William Faulkner House, also known as Rowan Oak, is the former Oxford, Mississippi home of yet another American literary giant and winner of both Nobel and Pulitzer Prizes.
+The Faulkner House, also known as Rowan Oak, is the former Oxford, Mississippi home of yet another American literary giant and winner of both Nobel and Pulitzer Prizes.

-He spent decades renovating it, doing most of the work himself.
+He spent decades renovating it, surprisingly doing most of the work himself.
 It is not clear why he named the house Rowan Oak.
 The rowan tree is not an oak, and it doesn’t grow in Mississippi – so perhaps the name is a product of the author’s vivid imagination, as was mythical Yoknapatawapha County, setting for most of his novels, including “The Sound and the Fury, “ “As I Lay Dying,” and “Light in August.”

 Preserved within the house are many of its original furnishings, including the author’s Underwood typewriter and the tiny work desk where he did most of his writing.
 Following Faulkner’s death in 1962, his daughter sold the house to the University of Mississippi, which maintains the property and operates tours year-round.

 Mark Twain House and Museum, Hartford, Connecticut

 Twain spent some of his happiest and most productive years at this imposing 25-room Victorian Gothic mansion – a home he affectionately said “had a heart, and a soul, and eyes to see us with.”

-He wrote seven major works there, including “The Adventures of Tom Sawyer,” “Adventures of Huckleberry Finn,” and “A Connecticut Yankee in King Arthur’s Court.”
+He also wrote seven major works there, including “The Adventures of Tom Sawyer,” “Adventures of Huckleberry Finn,” and “A Connecticut Yankee in King Arthur’s Court.”

 It was exorbitantly expensive to build and maintain, which contributed to the financial problems that plagued Clemens during his later years and eventually forced him to sell the house in 1903.